erictepper/mines/README.md

 **Version 0.9:** Added help button & screen that explains how to play the game.
 Fixed formatting to conform to Google's style guide at [https://google.github.io/styleguide/javaguide.html](https://google.github.io/styleguide/javaguide.html).

-**Version 0.10:** Minesweeper will have the option to run from Java Web Start so it can be hosted on the web.
+**Version 1.0.0:** Mines can now be launched by an executable .jar that was built with Maven.

 ### To-do
 ###### Potential future features include: